2.3 Legal & Ethical Duties (New Jersey)

 Who, Where, and How Fast

 - Who reports: any caretaker or facility staff member, including the CNA, who forms a reasonable suspicion.
-You report your own suspicion; you do not need the nurse's permission and you are not relieved of the duty because you told a supervisor.
+You report your own suspicion; you do not need the nurse's permission, and telling a supervisor does not relieve you of the personal duty.

 - Serious bodily injury: report immediately, no later than 2 hours after forming the suspicion.